Spectra-Audit/spectra-blockchain-worker/README.md

 ## Configuration

 The worker is configured entirely through environment variables.
+Start by copying `.env.example` to `.env` and updating the values for your deployment;
+every variable mentioned below is documented there with inline guidance.
 The most important settings are listed below.

 | Variable | Description |
 | --- | --- |